deis/workflow/src/applications/managing-resource-limits.md

-## Limit Resource Usage
+## Managing Application Resource Limits

 Deis Workflow supports restricting memory and CPU shares of each process.
 Limits set on a per-process type are given to Kubernetes as both a request and limit.
 Which means you guarantee 'X' amount of resource for a process as well as limit the process from using more than 'X'.

+## Limiting Memory

-If you set a limit that is out of range for your cluster, Kubernetes will be unable to schedule your application processes into the cluster.
+If you set a limit that is out of range for your cluster, Kubernetes will be unable to schedule your application processes into the cluster!

 Available units for memory are: